shogunxam/dualmonitortool/README.txt

 On the same page is the 'Add Magic Word for current application' hotkey.
-If you press this hotkey, while running another application, it will offer to create a hotkey for it.
+If you press this hotkey, while running another application, it will offer to create a magic word which you can then use in the future as a quick wat of starting that application.
 Win+A is a nice hotkey for this, but be aware that Windows 10 now uses this key combination.

 Magic Words